irmen/prog8/docs/source/syntaxreference.rst

 	``&`` is bitwise and, ``|`` is bitwise or, ``^`` is bitwise xor, ``~`` is bitwise invert (this one is an unary operator)

 assignment: ``=``
     Sets the target on the LHS (left hand side) of the operator to the value of the expression on the RHS (right hand side).
+    Note that an assignment sometimes is not possible or supported.

 augmented assignment: ``+=``  ``-=``  ``*=``  ``/=``  ``**=``  ``&=``  ``|=``  ``^=``
 	Syntactic sugar; ``A += X`` is equivalent to ``A = A + X``